-A quartz based, man-made stone option, engineered stone (often also referred to as engineered stone) benchtops are renowned for their extremely high durability, strength and ease of maintenance.
+A quartz based, man-made stone option, engineered stone (often also referred to as composite stone) benchtops are renowned for their extremely high durability, strength and ease of maintenance.
 Being almost completely non-porous, composite stones allow a more cost effective alternative to traditional natural stone benchtops such as marble or granite.
 With proper use, composite stone benchtops will not stain, mark or scratch however, excessive force (especially along any exposed edges of the benchtop or around an undermounted sink) can cause chips or cracks.
 It is also important to note that any continuous constant heat (e.g. a slow cooker placed directly on the surface without a chopping board or similar barrier beneath it) can also lead to cracking.

 An experienced stonemason should always install your composite stone benchtop to ensure the installation meets the manufacturer’s requirements.
 Improper installation can compromise the integrity of the stone and lead to cracks.

 Each brand of composite stone varies in cost; you will also find that each brand has its own different price tiers within their respective collections.
 For example, Caesarstone’s Standard Collection features a range of classic styles at an affordable price.
 Their Supernatural Collection however, is priced at a much higher rate per slab due to the specialised technology that goes into this range’s design and manufacture.

 - Materials & Finishes: Composite Stone